MicrosoftDocs/fabric-docs/docs/real-time-intelligence/event-streams/add-source-azure-blob-storage.md

 ms.author: zhenxilin
 author: alexlzx
 ms.topic: how-to
-ms.date: 04/26/2024
+ms.date: 04/30/2024
 ms.search.form: Source and Destination
 ---

 # Add Azure Blob Storage event source to an eventstream

 This article shows you how to add an Azure Blob Storage event source to an eventstream.
-For more information about creating eventstreams for discrete events, see [Create eventstreams for discrete events](create-eventstreams-discrete events.md).
+An event is the smallest amount of information that fully describes something that happened in a system.
+Azure Blob Storage events are triggered when a client creates, replaces, or deletes a blob.
+Microsoft Fabric event streams allows you to link Blob Storage events to Fabric events in Real-Time hub.

+When you add Azure Blob Storage events as an eventstream source, it automatically creates system events to your Blob Storage account and links them to Fabric events in Real-Time hub.
+You can then convert these events into continuous data streams and transform them before routing them to various destinations in Fabric.

-Microsoft Fabric event streams supports the following Blob Storage event types:
+Fabric event streams supports the following Blob Storage event types:

 |Event name|Description|
 |-------|------------|